raynamharris/qPCR-mouse/README.md

 ## Organization

 ### bin
 All the R scripts and other programs will be stored in bin.
-Additionally, the accomanying R markdown (.Rmd) and html files for project presentations will be stored here.
+Additionally, the accompanying R markdown (.Rmd) and html files for project presentations will be stored here.
 - SampleWrangling.R
 - SampleWrangling.Rmd
 - SampleWrangling.html